fbpx

 Kroschel Films Wildlife Center

 Animal lovers with extra time to spare should stop by this wildly popular Haines zoo.
-No, sorry, “zoo” isn’t the right word for the Kroschel Films Wildlife Center.
+Sorry, “zoo” isn’t the word for the Kroschel Films Wildlife Center.
 It’s better to call this center an “experience.”

-On your guided tour of Kroschel Films, you’ll get to see (and potentially pet) many of Alaska’s most famous critters including foxes, wolverines, and grizzlies.
+On your guided tour of Kroschel Films, you’ll see (and potentially pet) many of Alaska’s most famous critters, including foxes, wolverines, and grizzlies.
 Although it’s a 2-hour drive from Skagway, most online reviewers say you won’t regret the car ride.

-Note: you must schedule a reservation in advance to visit the Kroschel Wildlife Center.
-You could either call the center at (907) 766-2050 or email [email protected] to place your reservation.
+Note: you must schedule a reservation to visit the Kroschel Wildlife Center.
 For more details, check out the official Kroshel Wildlife Center website.

 Whale Watching Tours

 Humpbacks are the most popularly spotted whale in the area, but killer whales (aka orcas) aren’t unheard of.
-Also, be sure to keep your eyes peeled for black bears, bald eagles, and sea otters, as they are quite common around the inlet.
+Also, please keep your eyes peeled for black bears, bald eagles, and sea otters, as they are common around the inlet.

-Need more tips on Alaska’s whale watching season?
-If so, be sure to check out our previous post detailing the best times to see whales in Alaska.
+Need more tips on Alaska’s whale-watching season?
+If so, check out our previous post detailing the best times to see whales in Alaska.

 That's it!

-If you're not taking a cruise and plan on hitting the road to visit Skagway, make sure you read my detailed guide about driving to Alaska too!
-And however you get there, this post about the cost of travel to Alaska would probably come in handy as well.
+If you're not taking a cruise and plan on hitting the road to visit Skagway, read my detailed guide about driving to Alaska, too!
+And however you get there, this post about the cost of travel to Alaska would also probably come in handy.
 Safe travels!

 17 Awesome Things To Do In Skagway, Alaska